immutag/immutag/README.md

 This is a working prototype glued together with bash scripts, but it's modular, functional in style, and tested.
 A pivot in the design of underlying protocol would have resulted in a laborous re-write in a compiled language.
 See 7db9a/immutag.

-**WARNING**: this readme may not always accurately reflect the state of the software as this is a work-in-progress.

 ## Usage and examples